About Submitting Your Manuscript

 - How To Submit Your Manuscript for Review

 How To Submit Your Manuscript for Review

-If you would like to contact the co-directors in charge of acquisitions with a very brief book pitch (no materials of any kind to be attached), we’ll respond to say whether it interests us or not: write to Eileen A. Fradenburg Joy (firstname.lastname@example.org) and Vincent W.J. van Gerven Oei (email@example.com).
-We receive an overwhelming number of book proposals and only 20-30 manuscripts per year will be accepted for publication in the following year.
-In total we publish approximately 40 books per year, and the remaining books accepted come from our imprints.
+We receive an overwhelming number of book proposals and at the moment we can accept only 20–30 manuscripts per year for publication in the following seasons.
+In total we publish approximately 35 books per year, and the remaining books accepted come from our imprints.

 We won’t accept or review any manuscripts sent to us outside those dates.

 Submissions should include proposals and the manuscript itself.
 By proposal for the book, we mean a brief description of the book’s intellectual and/or historical backgrounds, the intellectual and other work the book emerges from and/or challenges, the overall aims and ambitions of the book, and its organization, with chapter summaries.
 Full manuscripts and proposals must be sent assembled into a single PDF file, including a cover sheet with author name(s), institutional affiliations (if they apply), and contact information.
 Please don’t send any other materials with your submissions.